mongus/PicoHttp/README.md

 PicoHttp
 ========

-PicoHttp is a Java framework for creating embedded HTTP services.
+PicoHttp is a minimal Java framework for quickly creating speedy embedded HTTP services.